 Concrete Base Roadway Map (6.24MB)

-The City has developed a set of guidelines for the installation of showhome wayfinding signage within public road rights-of-way.
+The City has developed a set of guidelines for the installation of showhome wayfinding signage within public road right of way.
 These guidelines align with City Council’s direction to reduce sign clutter on public lands.

 External agencies and private utilities can apply for a ULA Permit to monitor or use well installations within the public road right of way.
 All utility installations require a ULA Permit for City approval.
 For more information, visit Utility Line Assignment Permits.